rmtownsend/100-days-of-code/log.md

 **Thoughts:** Fun to practice some of what I've learned for an actual use!
 Still some room for improvement - I could clean the data better and also output it in a more useful format.
 It would be good to have some reusable code for this type of task because it's something that comes up fairly frequently and seems simple but takes some thought depending on exactly what you want.

 **Link to work:** NA

+### Day 19: January 20, 2022

+**Today's Progress**: FreeCodeCamp Responsive Web Design Applied Accessibility class

+**Thoughts:** This covered a lot of things that I vaguely knew but didn't concretely know how to address or exactly what mattered.

+**Link to work:** FreeCodeCamp Responsive Web Design [Applied Accessilibity](https://www.freecodecamp.org/learn/responsive-web-design/applied-accessibility/)